transformerlab/transformerlab-docs/docs/advanced/plugins.md

 ### Installing a Script

-When a plugin is installed, it's contained `setup.sh` is run and this setup script may install dependencies.
+When a plugin is installed, its contained `setup.sh` is run and this setup script may install dependencies.

 ### Plugin Types